 If you like the aesthetics of brewing tea or often drink with guests, invest in a good tea pot.
 Many pots come with their own infuser, but you can use a brew ball instead, though you might need to pack in more tea to avoid dilution.

 I recommend this pretty stainless steel and glass option as it comes with a built-in stainless steel infuser and a set of double layered glass cups.
+It looks beautiful in a zero waste kitchen.

 It’s also stovetop safe, so you can let the tea brew while it heats up rather than heating the water up separately.
 Plus, it comes with a jasmine tea taster.